 The arrival of global fashion retail giant H&M in Tel Aviv earlier this year caused a frenzy amongst shoppers.
 Now H&M will unveil its eco-friendly “Garden Collection” — which utilizes organic and recycled materials — at stores across the world, including Israel.

 On a more local scale, Tel Aviv designer Lilyja crafts beautiful jewelry out of recycled silver and other materials.
 Mesila Studios and Ubico Studio create sustainable furniture and home accessories by salvaging materials from trash bins and renovation sites and repurposing them into something truly beautiful.
-And check out this collection of sustainable designers making everything from wallets and bags to clothing and public art.

 Play, act green

 For decades, the Hiriya dump in Tel Aviv was just that: a massive garbage dump that sat kitty-corner to the airport.
 But through strange feats of city planning alchemy, the dump is being reimagined as an environmentally friendly recreational park.
 Slated to be completed by 2020, and be the largest urban park built in the last 100 years, the park will include gardens, bike trails, an amphitheatre and a visitor center made from salvaged and recycled materials.

 Those who don’t want to wait until 2020 can visit the Center for Environmental Action.
 Founded by the Society for the Protection of Nature in Israel, the center offers many opportunities to get involved with city-based environmental education and advocacy projects.